ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 #### 2. Type

-`type` bits tells about the type of symbol - function, file, variable, etc. A general classification for the symbol.
+`type` bits tells about the type of symbol - function, file, variable, etc. One could say -- A general classification for the symbol.

 Linux kernel defines total 7 types